-In order to continue enrollment in AUM courses beyond the freshman status, students must have successfully completed UNIV 1000, 1004, or 1007 by earning the grade of a "C" or better.
+In order to continue enrollment in AUM courses beyond the freshman status, students must have successfully completed UNIV 1000, 1004, or 1007 by earning the grade of a "D" or better.
+UNIV 1004 students should refer to the AUM Bridge policy regarding program-specific requirements.
+UNIV 1007 students should refer to the University Honors Program regarding program-specific requirements.
 Any exceptions to the aforementioned policy must be approved through the Provost's Office.